 email@example.com.
 Directions: Please visit their website for directions.
-And for a map to our farm, click here for picking updates.
+Click here for a map and directions.

+click here for picking updates.
 Crops are usually available in July, August.
 Open: Monday and Thursday from 7 am to 8 pm, and Saturday from 7am to 2 pm.
 They usually open after July 4th and close around the middle of August.
 Please call us or visit our website for specific opening and closing dates.
 Payment: Cash, only.
 Berries are sold by the pound.
 Please bring your own containers to pick in.
 They have a nice pavilion so that you and your family can sit and enjoy the berries that you just picked.
 They also have blueberry bushes available for sale.